Under pressure from Google, TomTom eyes sale of telematics division

-AMSTERDAM (Reuters) - TomTom (TOM2.AS), the Dutch navigation company, said on Thursday it is studying the sale of its telematics division, a secondary but profitable business line in fleet management that had 43.9 million euros ($51.4 million) in sales in the second quarter.
+AMSTERDAM, Sept 27 (Reuters) - TomTom, the Dutch navigation company, said on Thursday it is studying the sale of its telematics division, a secondary but profitable business line in fleet management that had 43.9 million euros ($51.4 million) in sales in the second quarter.

 The move comes a week after Google announced a far-reaching deal to supply software including Google Maps to TomTom customer Renault.